noqqe/why-openbsd.rocks/content/fact/opensmtpd.md

 were no suitable alternatives.
 The goals are simplicity, security and reliability with an acceptable [license](/fact/license/) (ISC).

+A major change in configuration was made with version 6.4, integrated into OpenBSD 6.4.

 ```
 table aliases file:/etc/mail/aliases
 table secrets file:/etc/mail/secrets